farchanjo/websocket-stomp-backend/README.md

 This project was developed to understand how websocket works with IAM and integrated with Spring Security.

 ## Goals
-We need to handle an million simultaneous connections and stateless
+The main goal is create one chat that handle an millions simultaneous connections, distributed and spread on multiples servers using stateless authentication with JWT.

+Once this project implemeted new ideas for stateless connection using websocket could be used.

 ## Requirements
 An minimum Spring Boot knowledgement.